SEPTEMBER 16 – DECEMBER 14, 2020

 Multicultural Heritage Centre Art Curator Alexis Marie Chute shares her colourful artwork to inspire viewers online and in-person during the COVID-19 pandemic.

-Click here to watch the video: Go behind-the-scenes with Multicultural Heritage Centre Art Curator Alexis Marie Chute as she returns to the gallery for the first time after the COVID-19 lockdown.
+Video & Exhibit Description: Go behind-the-scenes with Multicultural Heritage Centre Art Curator Alexis Marie Chute as she returns to the gallery for the first time after the COVID-19 lockdown.
 Experience what it’s like for Alexis as she takes her first few steps into the gallery.
 Also in this video, Alexis takes down the “In-Between: Explorations in Mental Health” exhibit and installs a new exhibition, which happens to be a show of her “Joy + Passion 2.0” abstract paintings, exhibited in between other scheduled shows in the gallery.
 Alexis hopes the bright colours and playful compositions will help inspire viewers as the social distancing and isolation continue.

 “Outside-The-Frame” Virtual Exhibit